Sharda University Admissions 2025

 CUET 2024 Economics Question Paper (Set C) |

-The National Testing Agency released the CUET 2025 syllabus on its official website.
-The syllabus of CUET 2025 UG programmes is divided into four sections.
-Sections 1A and 1B of CUET 2025 will have questions from languages, Section II will include domain-specific questions, and Section III will have questions for the general test.
+The syllabus of CUET 2026 programmes is divided into four sections.
+Sections 1A and 1B of CUET 2026 will have questions from languages, Section II will include domain-specific questions, and Section III will be the general test..

 Strategy to divide the CUET Exam syllabus: